CCSGroupInternational/awesome-opensource/README.md

 ) multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence
 * [Rundeck](https://www.rundeck.com/open-source) Turn your operations procedures into self-service jobs.

+## Communication And Collaboration

+*Communication and collaboration tools*

+* [Mattermost](https://mattermost.com/) is a flexible, open source messaging platform that meets even the most demanding privacy and security standards.
+* [Rambox](https://rambox.pro/) is a workspace browser that allows you to manage as many applications as you want, all in one place.

 ## Container Orchestration
 * [Kontena](https://www.kontena.io/classic/) is a developer friendly, open source platform for orchestrating applications that are run on Docker containers.
 * [Kubernetes](https://kubernetes.io/) Production-Grade Container Orchestration
 * [OKD](https://www.okd.io/) The Origin Community Distribution of Kubernetes that powers Red Hat OpenShift.
 * [Podman](https://github.com/containers/libpod) Manage pods, containers, and container images

-## Container Runtimes
+## Container Runtime
 * [Docker](https://www.docker.com/)
 * [Kata Containers](https://katacontainers.io/) The speed of containers, the security of VMs
 * [rkt](https://github.com/rkt/rkt) Pod-native container engine for Linux.
 It is composable, secure, and built on standards